Oil and Gas Industry

 Image of an Oil Rig

 The oil and gas industry heavily relies on technology to control and manage critical operations such as drilling, refining, and distribution.
-A successful cyber attack on the energy industry's OT systems can have severe consequences, including power outages, environmental damage, and harm to workers, leading to significant economic and societal costs.
+A solution that protects their OT network and enables secure remote access is mandatory to keep the oil and gas industry operating smoothly.

 Oil and Gas Station Image